 I began writing short stories, both fiction and non-fiction, in the late eighties.
 Published some, but also accumulated a desk drawer full of rejections.
 Finally tired of the: "Not for us," "Like story, but have too many similar," "Closed to submissions for the next two years."
 Anyhow, I chucked it all, gave up and sat around with my finger up my nose.
 Then with the dawning of the age of e-publishing, I dusted off Microsoft Word and went at it again in 2010.
 I enjoy the art of writing, the fun of story telling.
 If I never sold a copy I would still write solely for the pleasure it gives me.

-Coming in the near future "The MacDoon Mission".
+"The MacDoon Mission".